Ex-staffer says N.S. Liberals turned their back on her after assault

 Coffin says she was never once contacted by anyone from the party.
 Instead, she says she’s been ignored, with former colleagues pretending she doesn’t exist.

-A spokesman in the Premier’s office says McNeil commented on the issue during the campaign and is declining to comment further.Report Typo/Error
+David Jackson, a spokesman in the premier’s office, said Thursday McNeil commented on the issue during the campaign and would not speak further about it.